Tuguegarao: Tourism

 The Cagayan Museum and Historical Research Center houses an extensive collection of various artifacts and antiques of the province.
 In addition to animal fossils found in the valley, it houses extensive data on the discovery of Callao Man by the National Museum.
 Formerly located in the Cagayan Provincial Capitol Complex, it has moved to the renovated historic provincial jail known as Tribunal de Tuguegarao.
-In front of the provincial museum is the century-old Rizal Park which is also refurbished.
+In front of the provincial museum are the refurbished century-old Rizal Park and Tuguegarao East Central School, the city's former municipio from the Spanish era until its conversion to a public elementary school in 1960.

-Tuguegarao boasts elaborate Spanish-built churches such as the Ermita de Piedra de San Jacinto, known to locals as the San Jacinto Church which houses the city's patron saint.
+Tuguegarao boasts elaborate Spanish-built churches such as the Ermita de Piedra de San Jacinto, known to locals as the San Jacinto Church, which houses the city's patron saint.
 It is an elevated chapel built by Dominican friars in 1604 regarded as the oldest brick structure in the city.
 The St. Peter Metropolitan Cathedral is the biggest Spanish colonial church in Cagayan Valley which was construction from 1761 to 1767 under the supervision of Fr.
 Antonio Lobato, OP.
 It is the seat of the Archdiocese of Tuguegarao.
 Both churches underwent reconstruction due to damages brought by World War II.

 Located in Barangay Centro 09, often called Bagumbayan by locals, is the Horno ruins, a Spanish-era brick kiln used to fire bricks for colonial structures including those in the Cathedral and San Jacinto Church.

-St. Paul University Philippines was founded in 1907 as Colegio de San Pablo With the arrival of the Sisters of St. Paul of Chartres in Cagayan Valley.
+St. Paul University Philippines was founded in 1907 as Colegio de San Pablo with the arrival of the Sisters of St. Paul of Chartres in Cagayan Valley.
 It served as a military garrison and hospital of the Japanese during the World War.
 Throughout the years, it has since become identified internationally having been the first private university in the Philippines to be ISO 9001 certified in 2000 by TÜV Rheinland.
+One of the most recognizable structures in the campus is the Our Lady of Chartres Chapel, reminiscent of French Gothic architecture, which was inaugurated during the university's centenary celebration.

 South of the city is the Buntun Bridge, one of the longest bridges in the country spanning 1.369 km across the Cagayan River, the longest and largest river in the Philippines.
 Construction began in 1960 and was opened to traffic in 1969, linking the city to the second and third district municipalities of Cagayan and Apayao.

-While tourist spots are sparse in the city, it has become the usual jump-off point of tourists to other destinations in the province such as the Callao Cave and Calvary Hills in neighboring towns Peñablanca and Iguig respectively.
+While tourist spots are sparse in the city, it has become the usual jump-off point of tourists to other destinations in the province such as the Callao Cave and Calvary Hills in neighboring towns Peñablanca and Iguig, respectively.